developerisnow/career-ai-integration-engineer-lead/20250721-1445-star-interview-guide.md

 ## 📋 Request Checklist
 What you asked for:
-- [x] Common behavioral questions with STAR mappings
+- ✅ Common behavioral questions with STAR mappings
-- [x] Position-specific STAR recommendations
+- ✅ Position-specific STAR recommendations
-- [x] Practice scripts with timing
+- ✅ Practice scripts with timing
-- [x] Backup STARs for follow-up questions
+- ✅ Backup STARs for follow-up questions
-- [x] Interview flow strategies
+- ✅ Interview flow strategies

 ## 🎯 Your Original Request
 > Create practical guide for using STARs in interviews with question mappings and practice scripts